 If you answered yes to most of these questions, you have hyperhidrosis.
 After learning more about the symptoms and possible solutions, you’ll be able to recognize that ZeroSweat is among the safest, easiest, and most convenient hyperhidrosis treatments on the market.

 Perspiration is a natural and healthy human occurrence, the body's natural air conditioning - if you will.
 The evaporation of the sweat off the body's surface cools the surface.
-If you are outside and its hot or you are strenuously exercising, your body sweats in order to cool down.
+If you are outside and it is hot or you are strenuously exercising, your body sweats in order to cool down.

 The brain triggers the body to sweat due to hormones, emotions, a hot environment, or physical activity.
 This brain stimulus is sent to your sweat glands.
 There are two main types of sweat glands:

-Any part of the body can be affected, but the most common are the underarms, hands, feet, and groin.
+Any part of the body can be affected, but the most common are the underarms, faces, hands, feet, chest areas, and groin.